AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 Polygenic risk score CALculation (PrsCAL) is polygenic score calculation pipeline based on LDpred (https://github.com/bvilhjal/ldpred).
 PrsCAL can be used only for the Step 3 of LDpred.
 For Step 1 and 2 please use LDpred and the details are here (https://github.com/bvilhjal/ldpred).

-PrsCAL using various R scripts to calculate all summary statistics for PRS.
+PrsCAL also using various R scripts to calculate all summary statistics for PRS.

 # Useful links